 Number Of Awards

-Scholarships, renewable for two more years, are available to graduates of Western North Carolina's Charles D. Owen High School, Madison High School, or McDowell High School who are currently attending North Carolina State University College of Veterinary Medicine or the University of Tennessee College of Veterinary Medicine.
+Scholarships, renewable for two more years, are available to graduates of Western North Carolina's Charles D. Owen High School, Madison High School, or McDowell High School who are currently attending a college or university in North Carolina or Tennessee.
 Applicants must also be engaged in a course of study leading to the Doctor of Veterinary Medicine degree, with a strong preference for students with demonstrated interest in working with large animals.

 In order of consideration: